cyclonic-games/encosy/readme.md

 });
 ```

-If you need to dynamically add to a component's model, you can `extend` it:
+If you need to dynamically add to a component's model, you may `extend` it:

 ```javascript
 import position from '~/components/position';